-There is a free Student Health Service available on campus.
-The Student Health Service is provided by Globe Town Surgery, an independent contractor to National Health Service (NHS) England.
+There is a free Student Health Service available on campus (located in the Geography Building at Mile End Campus, no. 28 on map).
+The Student Health Service is provided by Globe Town Surgery, an independent contractor to the National Health Service (NHS) England.

 The Disability and Dyslexia Service offers support for all students with disabilities, specific learning difficulties and mental health issues at QMUL.

 I would like to speak to someone about my mental health – who can I contact?

 Mental health support at Queen Mary is largely split between two teams: the Advice and Counselling Service, and the Disability and Dyslexia Service.